| The history of muffoletta breadFirst posted 3 July 2003 at 1840 GMTLast updated 26 July 2003 at 0022 GMT

 Sicilian baker but from the Central Grocery, where the workers bought

+all their lunch ingredients: bread, meats, cheese and salad.
 In 1906, Lupo Salvatore decided to combine these ingredients into a

 sandwich.
 He decided to use the muffoletta bread, because of its